 Three varieties go into the production of the BARGETTO ultra premium Italian blend LA VITA: Dolcetto, Refosco and Nebbiolo.

 Dolcetto produces the most grandiose size clusters-some weighing more than two pounds.
 Dolcetto grows in the Italian hometown of the BARGETTO’s, Castelnuovo Don Bosco, in the Piedmont region of northern Italy.

 This grape yields a wine with very deep purple color and a unique black pepper aroma.
 It ripens very late, and in some vintages is not picked until November.
-The Refosco, along with the Dolcetto and Nebbiolo go into our proprietary wine LA VITA which is released at four three years after harvest.
+The Refosco, along with the Dolcetto and Nebbiolo go into our proprietary wine LA VITA, which is aged in barrel and bottle for four years prior to release.